kyohoonsim/Blind-Stereoscopic-Image-Quality-Evaluator-based-on-Binocular-Semantic-and-Quality-Channels/README.md

   * Please refer to https://www.vlfeat.org/matconvnet/install/ on how to install it.
 * pretrained VGG-F model
   * You can download it from https://www.vlfeat.org/matconvnet/pretrained/.

+## Demo
+Run demo.m.
+The proposed code was trained on the whole LIVE-1 database.
+We prepared 4 stereopairs to test the code.